Crash Course Q&As: Dr. Martin Schedlbauer

 Dr. Martin Schedlbauer shares insights and surefire methods for effective online instruction.

 Dr. Martin Schedlbauer has been either teaching or building online courses since 1998.
 He actually participated in some of the very first online classes—”part of it was doing a self-paced CD-ROM-based training,” he tells SchoolCEO.
-After starting several ed tech companies, Schedlbauer now serves as the Director of Online Faculty and Programs at Northeastern University in Boston.
-He also teaches blended courses at Northeastern’s Khoury College of Computer Sciences.
+After starting several ed tech companies, Schedlbauer now serves as the Director of Online Faculty and Programs at Northeastern University's Khoury College of Computer Sciences.
 We caught up with Schedlbauer to get his expert insights into online learning as schools across the country attempt to adapt to education’s new reality.